mimblewimble/cuckoo-miner/README.md

 [John Tromp's github repository](https://github.com/tromp/cuckoo), with each plugin optimised for different sizes of Cuckoo Graph.
 Currently, the provided (and planned plugins are:)

-* cuckoo_simple (with Cuckoo Sizes ranging between 16-30), the basic implementation of the algorithm
-* cuckoo_edgetrim (with Cuckoo Sizes ranging between 16-30), the Cuckoo Cycle algorithm with edge trimming
+* lean_cpu (cuckoo_miner.cpp) (Cuckoo Sizes 16 and 30), the baseline CPU algorithm, which constrains memory use at the expense of speed
-* cuckoo_matrix (With Cuckoo size 26-30), currently the fastest CPU solver, with the largest memory requirements
+* mean_cpu (matrix_miner.cpp) (Cuckoo size 30), currently the fastest CPU solver, but with much larger memory requirements
-* cuckoo_cuda (with Cuckoo Sizes ranging between 16-30), Cuckoo algorithm optimised for NVidia GPUs, (only built if cuda build environment is installed)
+* lean_cuda (cuda_miner.cu) (Cuckoo Size 30), lean cuckoo algorithm optimised for NVidia GPUs, (only built if cuda build environment is installed)
-* cuckoo_tomato (with Cuckoo Sizes ranging between 16-30) Time-Memory tradeoff, much slower but with greatly reduced memory requirements
+* mean_cuda (PLANNED) (Cuckoo Sizes 16) cuda version of the mean algorithm, should be the fastest solver when implemented

 These plugins are currently built by cmake as part of the cuckoo-sys module.
 The cmake scripts will attempt to detect the underlying environment as well as possible and build plugins accordingly (WIP)